QuadGPT: Native Quadrilateral Mesh Generation with Autoregressive Models: Experiments

 \subsection{Qualitative Results}

-We first present a qualitative comparison of QuadGPT against existing baselines across two distinct domains: challenging, out-of-distribution dense meshes generated by other AI models, and in-distribution, high-quality artist-designed meshes.
+We first present a qualitative comparison of QuadGPT against existing baselines across two distinct domains: challenging, out-of-distribution dense meshes from other AI models, and in-distribution, high-quality artist-designed meshes.
+Visual inspection is crucial, as it reveals the subtle yet critical differences in topological quality that metrics alone cannot fully capture.
 As illustrated in Figure~\ref{fig:ar1}, the indirect pipeline of converting triangular meshes from autoregressive baselines often struggles.
-These methods frequently produce meshes with significant topological artifacts, missing geometric details, or overly simplified structures that fail to capture the nuance of the original shape.
-In contrast, QuadGPT consistently generates meshes that are significantly more coherent, artistically plausible, and faithful to the input geometry.
-Our model demonstrates robust performance on the challenging AI-generated assets and achieves near-perfect topological reconstruction on the artist-designed meshes.
+These methods frequently produce meshes with significant topological artifacts, missing geometric details, or overly simplified structures that fail to capture the original shape's nuance.
+In contrast, QuadGPT consistently generates meshes that are significantly more coherent and artistically plausible, producing the clean edge flow characteristic of professional work.
+Our model demonstrates strong robustness on challenging AI-generated assets and achieves near-perfect topological reconstruction on artist-designed meshes.
 Figure~\ref{fig:flow1} compares our method against the field-guided approach of QuadriFlow.
-The baseline exhibits significant instability, particularly on meshes with complex topology, sharp features, or thin structures.
-This often results in a severe loss of geometric detail or even catastrophic failures.
-QuadGPT, in contrast, demonstrates exceptional robustness, faithfully reconstructing the geometry while maintaining high-quality, structured topology across all examples.
+The baseline exhibits significant instability on meshes with complex topology or sharp features, often resulting in severe geometric degradation or catastrophic failures.
+QuadGPT, in contrast, demonstrates exceptional robustness, faithfully reconstructing geometry while maintaining high-quality, structured topology in all examples.